When it comes time for that spring rejuvenation, it’s not just your skin that needs buffing and your pillows that need fluffing.

 By Robin Jovanovich

 When it comes time for that spring rejuvenation, it’s not just your skin that needs buffing and your pillows that need fluffing.
 Outdoor furniture, especially those pieces left outside or piled up in the garage, may need some season pampering.
-Sandblasting, powder coating, welding, sling replacement, and re-strapping may not sound very appealing, but once Patty’s Portico has done its job, your deck lounges and tables and chairs, and ornamental ironwork will be ready for its summer close-up.
-But, before digging into all these chores, it is important to first find out more about the techniques and get a brief knowledge on how it works.
+Sandblasting, sheet metal fabrication, powder coating, welding services, sling replacement, and re-strapping may not sound very appealing, but once the job is done, your deck lounges and tables and chairs, and ornamental ironwork will be ready for its summer close-up.
+But, before digging into chores like sandblasting, sheet metal fabrication, etc., it is important to first find out more about the techniques and get a brief knowledge on how it works.

 Patty DeFelice got her start in the auto body business with her dad in Greenwich.
 She made the outdoor furniture restoration business her own, first on the Post Road in Greenwich and now just off Main Street in Port Chester.
 Six years ago she sold the business to a couple but, last fall, when they decided to go their separate ways, they called her and asked if she’d like the shop back.
 The structural steel fabrication experts can help with the construction work to go smoothly.